SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/06-Templating-with-Handlebars.md

 When the template is **executed**, these expressions are **replaced** with the **values** from an input source (for example a **database**).

+Handlebars enables the use of conditional statements and loops to iterate through data.

 [/slide]

 [slide hideTitle]